xNS5/rentalreviews/content/privacy-policy/_index.md

 ## **Information Collection and Usage**

 When you visit our website, we may collect certain non-personal, non-identifiable information automatically.
 This includes your IP address, browser type, operating system, and referring website.
-This information is collected through the use of cookies and similar tracking technologies, including Google Analytics.
+This information is collected through the use of Google Analytics.

 Google Analytics is a web analytics service provided by Google, Inc. ("Google").
 It helps us understand how visitors interact with our website by collecting and reporting information anonymously.
 The data collected by Google Analytics includes information about your visit to our website, including the pages you viewed, the time you spent on each page, the links you clicked on, and other interactions you had on the site.
 We use this information to improve the user experience, enhance our content, and optimize our website's performance.